23AIBox/RL-GenRisk/README.md

 # RL-GenRisk
 ## Overview of the framework
-RL-GenRisk is a novel deep reinforcement learning-based framework for clear cell renal cell carcinoma risk gene identification.
-RL-GenRisk frames the identification of ccRCC risk gene as a Markov decision process, and combines graph convolutional network and reinforcement learning.
+RL-GenRisk is a deep reinforcement learning-based method for clear cell renal cell carcinoma (ccRCC) risk gene identification.
+RL-GenRisk frames the identification of ccRCC risk genes as a Markov decision process, combining the graph convolutional network and Deep Q-Network for risk gene identification.
+The following depicts a broad overview of the RL-GenRisk
 ## Set up environment
 Setup the required environment using `requirements.txt` with python.
 While in the project directory run:
 ```